conda-incubator/conda-store/docs/contributing.md

   - python >=3.7
 ```

 Suppose we have the given `environment.yaml` file.
-How does conda
+How does Conda
 perform a build?

 1. Conda downloads `channeldata.json` from each of the channels which